A long-lived project that still receives updates

 Contributing

-If you want to add a new feature, I recommend that you file an issue to discuss it before you start coding.
-I'm likely to suggest that we implement it as a plugin (to keep Nesta itself lean and simple), so you might save yourself some time if we chat about a good approach before you start.
+If you want to add a new feature, please create an issue to discuss it before you start coding.
+I might suggest that we implement it as a plugin (to keep Nesta itself lean and simple), or be able to chip in with ideas on how to approach it.